 Some blog articles have simpler goals, and are more tightly focused on a smaller but no-less-useful goal.
 This post on carton board grade for a packaging with specific customer educational needs.
 Another brief post with tight focus helped Nulogy gain news relevance with an item showing Walmart suppliers why there’s no need to ‘freak out’ despite a key pundit pundit telling them it was “time to panic!”

 Sometimes, however, a topic is considerably more complex, and articles posted to a company blog are longer and provide more depth, as was the case in the aforementioned feature-length piece on “standardizing customization,” and an implementation update featuring L’Oréal (see below section on “Success stories”).

 One of my favorite accomplishments came by partnering with Peerless Media’s Supply Chain 24/7 to create a landing page and enticing blog article, “The Supply Chain Link Both Walmart & Amazon Are Both Missing.”
 Why is this a favorite of mine?
 Because it was a pleasure to work with Clive Purchase, 24/7’s Director of Online Operations, and because I gained access to metrics, rare for a writer-editor not acting as a content marketer.
 Metrics, per Mr. Purchase: The post, linked to an also-new Nulogy landing page, earned an impressive 140 white-paper downloads in the first 10 days.

 I’ve got some interest in the music industry, as well, and blogged about the May 2018 analysis of Gibson’s bankruptcy filing from a broad and somewhat personal perspective.
-Restructuring and soul-searching happens in every industry, and firms with artisanal roots, such as Gibson, are struggling to balance their core competency (artisanal craftsmanship) with the pressure to expand in ways that threaten to water-down brand identity.
+Restructuring and soul-searching happens in every industry, and firms with artisanal roots, such as Gibson, are struggling to balance their iconic legacy and core competency with investor pressure to expand in ways that in this case have created an existential identity crisis.

 Experience has been a good teacher for overcoming the greatest problem writers and editors face in bringing success stories (a.k.a. case studies) to the industry.
 For example, when a major CPG backed-out of a story on its cloud-based supply chain collaboration with an outsourced vendor, I found workarounds that earned my revised version editorial placements in Food Logistics and Food Engineering magazines’ digital and print channels.